7 Self-Care Essentials While Grieving the Death of a Pet

 4. Choose a calming practice and use it frequently

 As we said earlier, it can be incredibly frustrating and painful that the outside world doesn’t slow down.
 We aren’t typically allowed days off from work to grieve the death of our pet and are even only federally mandated to receive three days from our employer for direct, human, family members.
 Choosing a calming practice such as meditation, active focus on breathing, mindful eating, or releasing our body tension can help as our anxieties that may increase during social obligations while we are still experiencing our grief.
-This psychology today article by Melanie Greenberg has nine active suggestions for this that you may find helpful.

 5. Maintain routines with your living animals as best you can

 Animals thrive on routines and structure.
 While you’re grieving, your living pets are also experiencing the loss and absence of your pet and their companion.
 Dogs experience grief and can search for their pack member.
-Cats may hide or spend more time alone, changing behavior while they process alongside of you.
+Cats may hide or spend more time alone, changing behavior while they process alongside you.
 Horses may run the fenceline for some time and whinny, trying to receive a return call from their mate.
 Try to maintain walking routines and feeding schedules as not to disrupt their process or your own.
 Routines allow us a sense of structure and familiarity, although the first few times can be painful, these immediate triggers can reduce over time.

 6. Memorialize the memory and love of your pet

 Saying “see you later” to ones we love can be a crucial step in moving through the grief experience.
-Sometimes, we don’t get to say “goodbye” before our pets passing.
+Sometimes, we don’t get to say “goodbye” before the passing of our pets.
 Not having a form of closure in this process can leave some feeling as though they have a hole in their hearts.
 Memorializing the memory of your beloved pet can be a good way of ascertaining some form of closure.
 Some people choose to write a letter, some have funerals and services, some people create shadow boxes with their dog or cat tags and collars and imprint of their paw.
 Others decide that they will find a favorite space or memory from their pet’s life and spend some time there.
 There is never a wrong way to memorialize the beautiful experiences and life that was shared.

 7. Don’t hesitate to seek support from understanding friends or relatives

 Although grief is a highly individualistic experience, we grieve within communities.
 Entire communities can even grieve within their own way.
 It’s important to recognize when you need support during your grief process.
-Such support could look like calling an understanding friend and going on your first walk together after the death of your animal, or getting a cup of coffee.
+Such support could look like calling an understanding friend and going on your first walk together after the death of your animal or getting a cup of coffee.
 It may also look like seeking support from a helping professional to process through the pain and anxieties of losing your pet.
 There are also many online communities through social media and forums such as Max’s Healing Hearts Community which allows a safe space to express your grief, seek peer support, and share in the memory of your beloved pet.